NiklasBorglund/SmartLocalization/README.txt

+NOTE: There is a newer, closed source version available(2.0) at the Unity Asset Store: https://www.assetstore.unity3d.com/en/#!/content/7543

 Smart Localization by Niklas Borglund - niklasborglund[at]gmail[dot]com, @NiklasBorglund
 ---------------------------------------
 Localizing your game has never been this easy.
 Localize your game with only a few mouse clicks.